mathew-j-davis/sle-132-biology-form-and-function/phylogeny.md

 Similarities from convergent evolution are *analogies* [Horizontal genetic transfer](horizontal-genetic-transfer.md) creates complex evolutionary relationships in which a species may be connected by more than one path.

  "Sequence comparisons suggest recent horizontal transfer of many genes among diverse species including across the boundaries of phylogenetic 'domains'.
-Thus determining the phylogenetic history of a species can not be done conclusively by determining evolutionary trees for single genes." <sup id="a1">[1](#1)</sup>
+Thus determining the phylogenetic history of a species can not be done conclusively by determining evolutionary trees for single genes." <sup id="a1">[1](#ref-1)</sup>

 ----

-<sub id="1">1</sub>  "Ulrich Melcher (2001) "Molecular genetics: Horizontal gene transfer," Oklahoma State University (Stillwater, Oklahoma USA)".
+<sup id="ref-1">1</sup>  "Ulrich Melcher (2001) "Molecular genetics: Horizontal gene transfer," Oklahoma State University (Stillwater, Oklahoma USA)".
 via Wikipedia :
 Taken from Wikipedia Retrieved 2020-07-12 https://en.wikipedia.org/wiki/Horizontal_gene_transfer